bigsql/plprofiler/doc/examples.md

 SELECT tpcb(:aid, :bid, :tid, :delta);
 ```

 I am not showing the resulting report for that because it is almost identical to the previous one.
-However, the collected-data in the global tables shrunk from almost a million rows to undere 20,000.
-Also, our performance is back up to 135 TPS.

 Collecting statistics via ALTER USER
 ------------------------------------